 - Income from investments such as mutual funds or retirement accounts where you do not directly control investment decisions.

 - Income from service on an advisory committee or review panel for a U.S. government agency, a U.S. institution of higher education, an academic teaching hospital, medical center or research institute affiliated with a U.S. institution of higher education

 My financial interests change periodically.
 When do I have to update my disclosure?

-You have an ongoing obligation to disclose your SFI throughout the course of an award.
-The regulation states that Investigators must update financial disclosures within thirty (30) days of acquiring or discovering a new SFI.
-Once disclosed, CMU has 60 days to review the disclosure and determine whether the SFI is related to your research, if a COI exists, and to manage the COI and report to the funding agency.
+You have an ongoing obligation to disclose your SFI.
+The Guideslines state that Investigators must update financial disclosures within thirty (30) days of acquiring or discovering a new SFI. .

-You do not need to disclose ongoing fluctuations in the value of your previously disclosed SFIs.
+You do not need to disclose ongoing fluctuations in the value of your previously disclosed SFIs more frequently than annually.
 Annual updates are sufficient in most cases.
 If a more recent update is needed to manage a specific conflict, ORIC will ask you to provide additional detail.